clandrew/demoII/README.md

 This was borne out of a personal desire to learn more about programming 6502-on-Apple II.
 Ages ago I wrote Logo and Basic code for that platform but never in 6502 directly.
 This was made in a few days and tested using an emulator.
 I gave my disk image to a friend to run on real hardware.
 I expected this would shake out some inconsistencies between running on hardware and running on emulator, but there weren't any.

+More info about what it was like working on this is in [this blog post](http://cml-a.com/content/2020/07/31/crysis-apple-port/).